CSCS

 Guidelines for static stretching

-Stretch to the point of mild discomfort.
+Stretch to the point of mild discomfort (not pain).

-Hold stretches for 15 to 30 seconds.
+Hold each stretch for 15 to 30 seconds.

 Repeat unilateral stretches on both sides.